Daddy icon Pedro Pascal sends queer fans wild with his latest Instagram post

 In recent weeks, The Last Of Us has faced some criticism for featuring LGBTQ+ characters.
 Episode 3, in particular, focussed largely on a love story between two men.
 One of the show’s lead characters is also depicted having same-sex attraction.

-Pascal’s Last Of Us co-star, Bella Ramsey, identifies as nonbinary and has said she doesn’t care what pronouns people use for her.
+Pascal’s Last Of Us co-star, Bella Ramsey, identifies as nonbinary and has said they don’t care what pronouns people use for them.
 Ramsey has previously addressed criticism of the queer characters on the show, saying anyone upset will just “have to get used to it.”

 Related: Bella Ramsey has a message for anyone upset about LGBTQ+ characters in ‘The Last Of Us’